bytemare/workflows/README.md

 ```

 All suites default to safe, conservative values.
 If you omit an input the workflow simply skips the corresponding capability.

-## Ready-to-use bundled workflows (recommended)

-The three `wf-*.yaml` files in `.github/workflows/` call the suites above with opinionated defaults, so copy/paste stays short while remaining easy to tweak:

-- **`wf-tests.yaml`** - Automated testing on pull requests and main branch
-- **`wf-analysis.yaml`** - Security and quality analysis (e.g. linting, CodeQL, OpenSSF Scorecard)
-- **`wf-release.yaml`** - SLSA Level 3 compliant releases with reproducible builds (SLSA Level 4-ready)

-Copy these files to your `.github/workflows/` directory and flip the booleans or tokens to match your project’s needs.

----

 ## Security Workflows